© 2026 KPCW

 Moguls and dual moguls are scheduled for Jan.
 15–16 at Waterville Valley Resort, in central New Hampshire.

-Deer Valley President Todd Bennett wrote in an email announcement it wasn’t a decision the resort and U.S. Ski & Snowboard made lightly.
+Deer Valley President Todd Bennett wrote in an email announcement that the resort and U.S. Ski & Snowboard didn’t make their decision lightly.

 “Given current conditions and the significant snow, infrastructure and staffing required, moving forward would not have been in the best interest of athletes,” Bennett wrote.